rourei/.dotfiles/README.md

 - `.print_format`: minimal example for a function that prints text in a predefined colour; can be sourced in bash scripts
 - `keyboards/`: Directory containing everything related to my mechanical keyboards (notes, information, VIA configurations, etc.)
 - `windowsterminal/settings.json`: Configuration for the Windows Terminal app from the Microsoft store

+## Installation and Usage

+After checking out the project, Vim plugins need to be installed by opening Vim and running `:PlugInstall` once to download the plugins.
+They should be available after restart.